Skip to Main Content

 4. Use databases like CINAHL, EBSCO, and Medline to find journal articles.

-5. Search for reliable and authoritative website resources, if needed for your research.
+5. Search for reliable and authoritative website resources.
+Always evaluate them before using the information in your paper.

 • Citing gives proper credit to the authors of materials you use and allows your professors to verify your conclusions.